 Equal power and influence for women and men – that's what Sweden is aiming for.

+Sweden has long been a pioneering promoter of gender equality.
 The overarching Swedish principle is that everyone, regardless of gender, has the right to work and support themselves, to balance career and family life, and to live without the fear of abuse or violence.

 Equality in the workplace

-The pay gap between men and women can partly be explained by differences in profession, sector, position, work experience and age.
+This gap can partly be explained by differences in profession, sector, position, work experience and age.
 But some of them seem to have more to do with gender.

 A family policy that supports working parents with the same rights and obligations for both women and men makes it easier for parents in Sweden to find a decent work–life balance.